What's a fixed rate home loan?

 What are the break costs for a fixed rate?

-If you need to make changes to your home loan account while it is on a fixed interest rate, break costs may be payable.
+If you need to make changes to your home loan account while it's on a fixed interest rate, break costs may be payable.
 Generally, break costs may be incurred if you make changes to your account, including but not limited to:

-• repay your home loan account in part or full, or
+• repaying your home loan account in part or full, or

-• change your purpose type (e.g. change from Owner Occupied to Investment).
+• changing your purpose type (e.g. change from Owner Occupied to Investment).

 Break costs can be substantial and can only be determined at the time you repay or request the change.

-Refer to your Terms and Conditions for more information on break costs and how they are calculated.
+Refer to your Terms and Conditions for more information on break costs.
 For home loans with a BSB starting with 182, these are available online.

 What happens after I fix my rate?

-Once our team completes the fixed rate request, you’ll receive a Variation Confirmation document via email or letter in the mail.
+Once our team completes the fixed rate request, you’ll receive a Variation Confirmation document via email or letter.
 This document will outline:

 • your new interest rate